Lionel Messi: Winning eighth Ballon d'Or a dream come true

 For the first time last year, the trophy awarded by France Football magazine was based on achievements from the past season.
 It was previously awarded based on performances through a calendar year.
 Stanley Matthews won the first Ballon d’Or in 1956.

-The women's trophy was created in 2018, and both were canceled in 2020 because of the pandemic.
+The women's trophy was created in 2018.
+Both awards were cancelled in 2020 because of the Covid pandemic.